 Campaign finance and political action committees

 We recognize the importance of accountability and transparency for our political contributions.
 Our policy describes our procedures for using corporate funds for political contributions.
-The Public Responsibility Committee of our board of directors reviews our policy, and we disclose on our website a list of our political contributions made during the last calendar year, and provide an archive of past years.
+The Public Responsibility Committee of our board of directors reviews our policy.
+We disclose a list of our political contributions semiannually on our website and provide an archive of past years.

-The Public Responsibility Committee of our Board of Directors made up of entirely outside directors that provides oversight over the company’s political activity including:
+The Public Responsibility Committee of our board of directors is made up of entirely outside directors that provides oversight over the company’s political activity including:

 - Review of company policy on political expenditures